Manor of Haccombe: Thomas Carew (1518–1586)

 Thomas Carew (died 1586) of Haccombe, eldest son and heir.

 He was a minor aged 11 at the death of his father and his wardship was acquired by William Hody (died 1535) of Pilsdon in Dorset, whose will directed "that his executors, Anne (Strode) his wife, and John his son, shall have ward of Thomas Carewe, son and heir of John Carewe, late of Haccombe, Devon, for the use of Mary, his daughter."
 Thomas Carew was thus duly married-off to Mary Hody (died 1589), a daughter of William Hody (died 1535) of "Pillistone" in Dorset, by his second wife Anne Strode, a daughter of John Strode of Chalmington in Dorset.
-Mary's grandfather was Sir William Hody (born before 1441, died 1524) of Pilsdon, Attorney General of England and Chief Baron of the Exchequer under King Henry VII.
+Mary's grandfather was Sir William Hody (born before 1441, died 1524) of Pilsdon, Attorney General for England and Wales and Chief Baron of the Exchequer under King Henry VII.
 Thomas Carew died aged 68 on 28 March 1586 of "Gaol Fever", following his attendance as a magistrate at the notorious Black Assize of Exeter.

 His monumental brass survives in Haccombe Church, on the floor of the chancel, near those of his wife and his great-grandfather Nicholas Carew (died 1469).

 Sir Rivers Carew Bt assigned the Manor of Haccombe with Combeinteignhead to Colonel Gerald Arnold, together with the Patronage of the Benefice of Haccombe, Combeinteignhead.
 Stokeinteignhead, Ringmore and Shaldon in March 2010.